English Department

 Credit: 0.5

 This course begins with several informative speeches and a review of basic public speaking skills.
 The middle of the course introduces the elements of persuasion and debate using a variety of current issues as topics for discussion.
 Some research is required.
-The course ends with social occasion and impromptu speeches.
-Course will run on even years.
+The course ends with social occasions and impromptu speeches.

-Public speaking focuses on interpersonal communication and public speaking.
+This course focuses on interpersonal communication and public speaking.
 The goal of this course is to introduce students to a wide variety of informal and formal modes of oral communication so that they may become comfortable and adept at public speaking.
 Students will perform a variety of speeches using different formats and strategies.
-Course will run on odd years

 Sports and Writing (01061)